 HMRC should be your first port of call.
 Consider deferring any upcoming tax payments.

 You can call HMRC to arrange a payment plan.
 You can follow the steps in our guide on how to do this.
 Every situation is different and what HMRC agrees for you will depend on your current situation and your history with them.
 There are no rules to go by.

-Make use of the Coronavirus Job Retention Scheme (CJRS) and look at furloughing members of your team who are under-utilised and cannot be redeployed elsewhere.
-We’ve put together all the information you need on CJRS and furloughing.
+Make use of the Job Support Scheme and look at reducing hours for members of your team who are under-utilised and cannot be redeployed elsewhere.

 If you need to borrow £50,000 or less, the government’s Bounce Back Loan scheme could help.
 There’s no interest or any repayments at all in the first 12 months.
 The application process should be easier than the other options, and you should get your cash faster.
 The government guarantees 100% of the loan.